 - Civil proceedings can also be postponed to up to 90-days when on active duty.

-The SCRA protection starts the day someone joins active duty and terminates within 30-90 days after they leave active duty.
+The SCRA protection program starts the day someone joins active duty and terminates within 30-90 days after they leave active duty.
 The SCRA also applies to national guard members, reservists and coast guard members.

-One of the most important conditions of the SCRA deals with leasing agreement termination.
-Active military members are given an option for breaking the lease early with no penalty.
-As long as a military service personnel is on a minimum of 90 days active duty, they can do so.
+As long as a service member is on a minimum of 90 days duty, they can do so.
 They just need to provide landlords with a written notice of lease termination and a copy of military orders.
-They can either hand it in personally to landlords or deliver by mail.
+They can either hand it in personally to landlords or deliver it by mail.
+Understanding this provision can help attract military families, ensuring landlords offer a flexible and supportive rental environment for service members.

 SCRA Waivers

 In some states, landlords can request military tenants to sign a waiver that can relieve them of the SCRA benefits.
 It’s helpful to check local Virginia laws before drafting any kind of waiver.
-So ensure that you comply before handing out a lease to a military personnel.
+So ensure that you comply before handing out a lease to military families.
 Always be alert to the updates to local laws to prevent any problems.

 Waiver of Rights Procedure